 Please see more information about how the University uses personal data here

-The Information Commissioner is the regulator for GDPR.
+The Information Commissioner is the regulator for UK Data Protection legislation.
 The Information Commissioner's Office (ICO) has a website with information and guidance for members of the public:

 The Information Commissioner's Office operates a telephone helpline, live chat facility and email enquiry service.
 You can also report concerns online.
 For more information please see the Contact Us page of their website: